koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 I lastly want to note that there is no reason that any particular argument need be recoverable.
 Sometimes intuitions are wrong, sometimes frames are wrong, sometimes an approach is just wrong.

+>[!warning] Warning
-EDIT 3/5/24: In the comments for [Counting arguments provide no evidence for AI doom](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom), Evan Hubinger agreed that one cannot validly make counting arguments over functions.
+>In the comments for [Counting arguments provide no evidence for AI doom](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom), Evan Hubinger agreed that one cannot validly make counting arguments over functions.
 However, he also claimed that his counting arguments "always" have been counting parameterizations, and/or actually having to do with the Solomonoff prior over bitstrings.
+>

-If his counting arguments were supposed to be about parameterizations, I don't see how that's possible.
+> If his counting arguments were supposed to be about parameterizations, I don't see how that's possible.
 For example, Evan [agrees with me](https://www.lesswrong.com/posts/YsFZF3K9tuzbfrLxo/counting-arguments-provide-no-evidence-for-ai-doom?commentId=2hGcdoMiFBkZnYAB7) that we don't "understand [the neural network parameter space] well enough to [make these arguments effectively]."
 So, Evan is welcome to claim that his arguments have been about parameterizations.
 I just don't believe that that's possible or valid.
+>

-If his arguments have actually been about the Solomonoff prior, then I think that's totally irrelevant and even weaker than making a counting argument over functions.
+> If his arguments have actually been about the Solomonoff prior, then I think that's totally irrelevant and even weaker than making a counting argument over functions.
 At least the counting argument over functions has something to do with neural networks.
+>

-I expect him to respond to this post with some strongly-worded comment about how I've simply "misunderstood" the "real" counting arguments.
+> I expect him to respond to this post with some strongly-worded comment about how I've simply "misunderstood" the "real" counting arguments.
 I invite him, or any other proponents, to lay out arguments they find more promising.
 I will be happy to consider any additional arguments which proponents consider to be stronger.
 Until such a time that the "actually valid" arguments are actually shared, I consider the case closed.
 ## The counting argument doesn't count
 Undo the update from the “counting argument”, however, and the probability of scheming plummets substantially.
 If we aren’t expecting scheming AIs, that transforms the threat model.
 We can rely more on experimental feedback loops on future AI; we don’t have to get worst-case interpretability on future networks; it becomes far easier to just use the AIs as tools which do things we ask.
 That doesn’t mean everything will be OK.
 But not having to handle scheming AI is a game-changer.

 # Other clusters of mistakes

 1. [Concerns and arguments which are based on suggestive names which lead to unjustified conclusions.
 People read too much into the English text next to the equations in a research paper.](https://www.lesswrong.com/posts/yxWbbe9XcgLFCrwiL/dreams-of-ai-alignment-the-danger-of-suggestive-names)
    1. If I want to consider whether a policy will care about its reinforcement signal, possibly the _worst goddamn thing I could call that signal_ is “reward”! __“Will the AI try to maximize reward?”
 How is anyone going to think neutrally about that question, without making inappropriate inferences from “rewarding things are desirable”?
 	   1. (This isn’t alignment’s mistake, it’s bad terminology from RL.)
       2. I bet people would care a lot less about “reward hacking” if RL’s reinforcement signal hadn’t ever been called “reward.”

-   2. There are a lot more inappropriate / leading / unjustified terms, from “training [selects for](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=zSJrhAuuDsRKST2nh) X” to “RL trains [agents](https://www.lesswrong.com/posts/rmfjo4Wmtgq8qa2B7/think-carefully-before-calling-rl-policies-agents)” (And don’t even get me started on “[shoggoth](https://knowyourmeme.com/memes/shoggoth-with-smiley-face-artificial-intelligence).”)
+   3. There are a lot more inappropriate / leading / unjustified terms, from “training [selects for](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=zSJrhAuuDsRKST2nh) X” to “RL trains [agents](https://www.lesswrong.com/posts/rmfjo4Wmtgq8qa2B7/think-carefully-before-calling-rl-policies-agents)” (And don’t even get me started on “[shoggoth.”)](https://knowyourmeme.com/memes/shoggoth-with-smiley-face-artificial-intelligence)

-   3. As scientists, we should use neutral, descriptive terms during our inquiries.
+   4. As scientists, we should use neutral, descriptive terms during our inquiries.
 2. Making highly specific claims about the internal structure of future AI, after presenting very tiny amounts of evidence.
    1. For example, “future AIs will probably have deceptively misaligned goals from training” is supposed to be supported by arguments like “training selects for goal-optimizers because they efficiently minimize loss.”
 This argument is so weak/vague/intuitive, I doubt it’s more than a single bit of evidence for the claim.
    2. I think if you try to use this kind of argument to reason about generalization, _today_, you’re going to do a pretty poor job.
 3. Using analogical reasoning [without justifying why the processes share the relevant causal mechanisms](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment?commentId=rxdFyej4jba2LwH7z).
    1. For example, “ML training is like evolution” or “future direct-reward-optimization reward hacking is like that OpenAI boat example today.”
    2. The probable cause of [the boat example](https://deepmindsafetyresearch.medium.com/specification-gaming-the-flip-side-of-ai-ingenuity-c85bdb0deeb4) (“we directly reinforced the boat for running in circles”) is _not_ the same as the speculated cause of certain kinds of future reward hacking (“misgeneralization”).
       1. That is, suppose you’re worried about a future AI autonomously optimizing its own numerical reward signal.
 You probably aren’t worried because the AI was _directly historically reinforced for doing so_ (like in the boat example)—You’re probably worried because the AI decided to optimize the reward on its own (“misgeneralization”).
    3. In general: You can’t just put suggestive-looking gloss on one empirical phenomenon, call it the same name as a second thing, and then draw strong conclusions about the second thing!

 While it may seem like I’ve just pointed out a set of isolated problems, a wide range of threat models and alignment problems are downstream of the mistakes I pointed out.
 In my experience, I had to rederive a large part of my alignment worldview in order to root out these errors!